Zadigo/mycommerce/README.md

 1. Enter the `frontend` directory and run `pnpm run dev`
 2. Ensure you have a Stripe account for working/testing the cart payment process in development mode
 3. You also need an active Google Account in order to create the relevant keys for Google Authentication
-4. Create a `.env` file in the `frontend` folder with all the relevant keys
+4. Create a `.env` file in the `frontend` folder with all the relevant keys provided below.
 5. You also need to create a Google Analytics, Facebook Pixels and Microsoft Clarity account in order to use all the tracking possibilities offered within the template
+6. You might also want to create a Firebase account in order to use the Firebase features such as authentication, storage, and real-time database
+7. Finally, you can use the `nuxt.config.js` file to configure the template to your needs

+The Nuxt application also comes with basic fixtures that can be used to test the application out of the box.
+They are located in `~/data/__fixtures__/` and can be used to simulate server API calls.

 #### Environment variables 🎶